jslayer/easy-mobx-form/README.md

 - name (string) - name of the form element
 - component: [FieldRenderer][FieldRenderer];
 - validate? ([FieldValidator][FieldValidator]) - synchronous field validation function
-- errorIfPristine? (boolean = false) - whether display or not display field error when current values is pristine.
 - data? (object) - `object` which will be passed into field renderer component

 #### Example (Twitter Bootstrap based form element)